All research

 AssemblyAI Univ.-3 Pro0.000.000.810.910.001.000.001.000.00

 Table 2.
 Script Fidelity Rate (SFR) per (model, language).
 Cells below 0.5 indicate script collapse — the dominant output script is not the expected target script.
-A dash indicates the model returned an HTTP 400 or similar refusal.
-The lower-right block reveals the AssemblyAI script-collapse pattern.
+A dash indicates the model returned HTTP 400 or similar refusal.
+AssemblyAI's collapse is wrong-Brahmi + Latin fallback; Whisper's is consistent Latin transliteration.

 WER on a script-collapsed transcript is meaningless: every token is an error even if the phonetic content is preserved.
 SFR turns an invisible deployment-killing failure into a visible coverage finding.

-Across the six systems we evaluated, only ElevenLabs Scribe v2 and Sarvam Saaras v3 successfully transcribed all 10 Indic languages in our test set.
+Across the seven systems we evaluated, only ElevenLabs Scribe v2, Sarvam Saaras v3, and self-hosted Whisper large-v3 successfully transcribed all 10 Indic languages in our test set — and Whisper's coverage is severely undermined by the Latin-transliteration mode described above.
 Odia is rejected outright by OpenAI Transcribe, GPT-4o-mini Transcribe, AssemblyAI Universal-3 Pro, and Deepgram Nova-3 Multilingual — the API returns HTTP 400 with no transcript.
 Deepgram additionally rejects Malayalam and Punjabi.
 None of these silent-rejection patterns is surfaced in vendor documentation.
-For a customer building an Odia-language voice product, discovering at integration time that four of six providers will simply refuse the audio is a high-stakes, deployment-defining surprise.
+For a customer building an Odia-language voice product, discovering at integration time that four of seven providers will simply refuse the audio is a high-stakes, deployment-defining surprise.

 Code-switching: where the gap is largest

-Hindi-English is the only code-switch pair for which we obtained sufficient samples across low, mid, and high CMI buckets.
+Hindi–English is the only code-switch pair for which we obtained sufficient samples across low, mid, and high CMI buckets.
 Even so, the per-bucket pattern is informative.
-ElevenLabs Scribe v2 and Deepgram Nova-3 remain relatively flat across CMI intensity (WER ≈ 0.18–0.30), indicating that their advertised code-switch handling is real on Hindi-English.
-GPT-4o-mini Transcribe shows a sharp WER jump from 0.19 (low CMI) to 0.59 (mid CMI) — a 3× degradation as English-token density increases inside a predominantly Hindi utterance.
+ElevenLabs Scribe v2 and Deepgram Nova-3 remain relatively flat across CMI intensity (WER ≈ 0.18–0.30), indicating that their advertised code-switch handling holds up empirically on Hindi–English.
+GPT-4o-mini Transcribe shows a sharp jump from 0.19 (low CMI) to 0.59 (mid CMI) — a 3× degradation as English-token density increases inside a predominantly Hindi utterance.
 Sarvam Saaras v3, despite leading on monolingual Indic, climbs from 0.29 (low) to 0.64 (high) as code-mixing intensifies.
+Whisper large-v3's WER_CS of 3.52 reflects its Latin-transliteration mode on the Indic-script portions of the Hinglish reference.

 Switch-point F1 (token-level language-boundary prediction) and Entity Preservation (LLM-as-judge fraction of named entities preserved through the transcript) reveal additional structure.
 ElevenLabs Scribe v2 leads switch-point F1 at 0.42, with Deepgram Nova-3 close behind at 0.40.
 GPT-4o-mini Transcribe and Sarvam Saaras v3 both score 0.0 on switch-point F1 — they do not preserve mixed-language token boundaries at all.
 Sarvam Saaras v3 also scores 0.0 on Entity Preservation, almost certainly because the Indic-only model transliterates English entities into Indic script rather than preserving them in Latin.
 Useful for monolingual Indic deployments; problematic for any pipeline that downstreams the entities to text-only systems.

 The harder finding is what is missing.
-Despite mining 9,000 IndicVoices conversational utterances with aggressive transliterated-English detection, we found only a few hundred Tamil-English and Bengali-English code-switch samples — almost all in the low-CMI bucket.
-Real-world Tanglish and Madras Bashai routinely sustain mid- and high-CMI mixing; the gap is in corpus curation, not in speaker behavior.
-We report this as a corpus-level scarcity that propagates into every model's code-switch coverage on Dravidian-English pairs.
+Despite mining 9,000 IndicVoices conversational utterances with aggressive transliterated-English detection, we found only a few hundred Tamil–English and Bengali–English code-switch samples — almost all in the low-CMI bucket.
+Real-world Tanglish and Madras Bashai routinely sustain mid- and high-CMI mixing; the gap is in corpus curation, not in speaker behaviour.
+We report this as a corpus-level scarcity that propagates into every model's code-switch coverage on Dravidian–English pairs, not a benchmark-design choice.

 Discussion

-BharatVoice-Bench's headline result is that the strongest Indic frontier system is dedicated ASR — ElevenLabs Scribe v2 — and the strongest Indic-specialist (Sarvam Saaras v3) is statistically tied with the strongest non-Indic dedicated ASR (Deepgram Nova-3) on aggregate WER.
+BharatVoice-Bench's main result on transcription is that the strongest Indic frontier system is a dedicated ASR — ElevenLabs Scribe v2 — and the strongest Indic-specialist (Sarvam Saaras v3) is statistically tied with Deepgram Nova-3 Multilingual on aggregate WER (p = 0.38).
 OpenAI's audio-native transcribe variants trail dedicated ASR by 0.10–0.14 WER on Indic.
-The narrative that frontier multimodal models subsume specialized ASR does not hold on Indian languages.
+The framing that frontier multimodal models subsume specialized ASR does not hold on Indian languages.

 The methodological contribution we care most about is Script Fidelity Rate.
 WER alone is not enough to measure Indic transcription quality: it conflates word-level errors with silent script collapse, and a romanized Latin transcript of Bengali audio is unusable downstream regardless of the WER number it reports.
-Vendors should publish SFR alongside WER.
-Customers should ask for it.
-We are releasing the benchmark, the per-(model, language) coverage matrix, the IndicNLP normalization, and the LLM-judge prompts so that other labs can reproduce and extend these numbers.
+We release the benchmark, the per-(model, language) coverage matrix, the IndicNLP normalization, and the LLM-judge prompts so that other labs can reproduce and extend these numbers.

 Cite this work